 I serious doubt that there will be a second season of Dracula, but a guy can dream can't he?

-Roy Peak has played electric bass in more bands than he cares to remember for more years than he can remember.
+Roy Peak, our music editor, has played electric bass in more bands than he cares to remember for more years than he can remember.
 He wrote the theme song for the Utica, New York radio show "Hey You Kids, Get Off My Lawn" on WPNR-FM.
 His solo debut album, All Is Well, has been called "Loud, cacophonous, and beautiful by a truly unique artist."
 His short fiction has been published in The Dead Mule School of Southern Literature and he writes music reviews for the King Tut Vintage Album Museum of Jacksonville.